wheresalice/covid-passport-decoder/README.md

 Yes and no.

 You can generate your own, but it won't be signed by the right authority so it should fail when scanned

+## Similar Projects

+This python script should do the same thing for the EU version with more checks, but also fails more easily https://github.com/ehn-dcc-development/ehn-sign-verify-python-trivial/blob/main/hc1_verify.py